houfaru/Dynamic-Power-Allocation-for-Noma/README.md

 # Dynamic-Power-Allocation-for-Noma
 This project is a simulation project for Power Allocation over 5G network.

-The current supported algorithm :
+The current supported algorithms :
 - Simulated Annealing
 - Hill Climbing